PGautam27/Dockmate/Contribution-guide.md

 ## Do's and Don'ts

 ### Do's
+- Always run npm install after pulling the latest changes.
+- Use the interactive mode if you’re unsure about Docker configurations.
+- Follow the contribution guidelines for pull requests.
+- Test your changes thoroughly before submitting.
 - Do follow the coding standards and guidelines.
 - Do write clear and concise commit messages.
 - Do write tests for your changes.